Cadence Design Systems

 Acquisition in 1999

-Quickturn Design Systems, Inc. is a privately held company which designs, manufactures, sells, and supports emulation and cycle-based simulation system-level verification solutions for the design of computer chips and electronic systems.
-Quickturn also manufactures Mercury hardware emulation systems.
+Quickturn Design Systems designs, manufactures, sells, and supports emulation and cycle-based simulation system-level verification solutions for computer chip and electronic system design.
+It also produces Mercury hardware emulation systems.

 Design Acceleration